- Why use Categorize Plus?

 into a convenient drop down menu hierarchy.
 Once created, this menu hierarchy can be used to quickly and

-easily categorize, filter and search Outlook items allowing the user to view the information in a variety of
+easily categorize and search Outlook items allowing the user to view the information in a variety of

 ways.
 This provides maximum flexibility when organizing information within Outlook.